 What separates Generation Y from X, and is Generation Z a thing?
 How old is each generation?
 Are they really that different?
-It’s easy to see why confusion about generational cohorts abounds.
+It’s easy to see why there is so much confusion about generational cohorts.

 If you’ve ever felt muddled by this "alphabet soup" of names…you’re not alone.
 The real frustration hits when you realize that Gen Y consumers will earn 46% of income in the U.S. by 2025.1 And unless you understand who they are and what they want, you won’t capture a dollar of their money.
 Furthermore, as one generation’s spending power decreases (i.e. Boomers) another is increasing.

 People Grow Older, Birthdays Stay the Same

-As of 2019, the breakdown by age looks something like this:
+As of 2019, the breakdown by age looks like this:

 - Baby Boomers: Baby boomers were born between 1944 and 1964.
 They're current between 55-75 years old (76 million in U.S.)